istresearch/scrapy-cluster/docs/topics/kafka-monitor/api.rst

         $ python kafka_monitor.py feed '{"action": "stop", "appid":"testapp", "crawlid":"ist234",  "uuid":"1ist234", "spiderid":"link"}'

-After the request is processed, only current spiders within the cluster currently in progress of downloading a page will continue.
+After the request is processed, only spiders within the cluster currently in progress of downloading a page will continue.
 All other spiders will not crawl that same ``crawlid`` past a depth of 0 ever again, and all pending requests will be purged from the queue.

 Kafka Response: